SpinDoctorMRI/SpinDoctor.jl/docs/src/examples/compute_adc.md

 We observe the following:

-- The exact signal starts to deviate from the log-linear regime after ``b = 2000``.
+- The exact signal starts to visually deviate from the log-linear regime after ``b = 2000``.
   For higher ``b``-values, the ADC is no longer sufficient to describe the attenuation, as higher order terms can no longer be neglected.
 - The fit-ADC signal coincides with the exact signal for the lowest ``b``-values.
 This makes sense since that is how this ADC was obtained to begin with.
 This is considered to be the "reference" ADC.
-- The free diffusion signal attenuates many orders of magnitude more thant the exact signal, which confirms the presence of restrictive membranes and boundaries in the gradient direction.
+- The free diffusion signal attenuates more thant the exact signal by many orders of magnitude, which confirms the presence of restrictive membranes and boundaries in the gradient direction.
 - The HADC signal attenuates less than the exact signal, as it assumes a more severe